zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 does not.
 Not fainting.
 Unnoticed.
 The hand in the chest is not rattled. into the mindfulness absent.
 Ready.

-[APZ 96.7] (#apz96 .7) {#apz96 .7 .ref .apz} "does not go in doctrines” is by vote
+[APZ 96.7] (#apz96 .7) {#apz96 .7 .ref .apz} "does not go in doctrines" is by vote
 Do not prejudice.
 Do not be prejudiced by malice.
 Do not be prejudiced by this.
 Aggregate does not go.
 Do not go as lust.
 Do not go malicious.
 What does not go.
 Dimensions Not as.
 Optically does not go.
 Inflatly deflective— does not go.
 Do not go as a patronage.
 Not from racked doctrines.
 Non-flammable, ominable.
-“It says that this is the same thing.” is the Sub Shanthava Sisinunae tells the twunae.
+"It says that this is the same thing." is the Sub Shanthava Sisinunae tells the twunae.
 Conveys, Reinates.

 Archaebedezutthanidno.